CB who? CB what? CBG!??

-It's 2021 and there are many ways CBD* can be introduced into the body by clients looking to try or use CBD, the most common ways are...
+It's 2021 and there are many ways CBD* can be introduced into the body by clients, the most common ways are...

 By eating and ingesting CBD products made to consume by mouth.
 These are called "Edibles."
 Some of these products may be sugar free.
 The effect takes longer to experience and is known to create a long lasting effect subject to person using the product.
 Now you know why Uncle named his baked goods "magic" cookies or brownies!
 Some CBD oils (water soluble) are able to be used in drinks which will be noted by the vendor or seller.